partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 You can have a look at the code:

-- **Scrappy exploration code:** In the [sketch-dolphin repo](https://github.com/partykit/sketch-dolphin) you’ll find all the my NPC experiments.
-For example, [here’s the maker NPC with OpenAI function calling](https://github.com/partykit/sketch-dolphin/blob/main/src/partykit/npc-maker.ts).
-Feel free to browse.
-I’m not going to link to the playable demo itself… it’s often not reliable.
+- **Scrappy exploration code:** In the repo [sketch-tldraw-npcs](https://github.com/partykit/sketch-tldraw-npcs) on GitHub you’ll find all my NPC experiments.
+For example, [here’s the maker NPC with OpenAI function calling](https://github.com/partykit/sketch-tldraw-npcs/blob/main/src/partykit/npc-maker.ts).
+Feel free to browse. _(I’m not going to link to the playable demo itself here… I cut corners making this sketch, and while it’s fine to use to record videos, it’s not robust enough to be used!)_
 - **Starter kit for a multiplayer whiteboard:** In [sketch-tldraw](https://github.com/partykit/sketch-tldraw) you can find a minimal implementation for tldraw with a PartyKit backend, based on the tldraw team’s own work with Yjs (thank you!).
 Use this as a starting point for your own NPC investigations!

 [Let me know](https://twitter.com/genmon) if you do any digging in this direction yourself.
 I’d love to see.

-architecture, download

-conclusions